Log in

 3. Use conditional discounts

-Black Friday is famous for super steep discounts and it may seem easier for larger corporations like Target, Best Buy and the like to slash prices that much.
+If you run a small business, Black Friday’s super steep discounts may seem easier for larger corporations like Target and Best Buy.
 However, that doesn’t mean you can’t offer shoppers your own deals.

 Try bundling products or services together to provide people with savings while not taking a loss.